Every few months there’s a new fitness or health topic that ripples through the tubes of the internet.

 Think of it this way: sitting is like smoking.
 If you smoke but eat a super healthy diet or run frequently, you’re still a smoker.
 No amount of running can undo that.
 I don’t think sitting is as bad as smoking, but nobody should run and then lie on the couch watching House all day.

-A few months ago this awesome infographic was floating around.
+Recently, folks have gotten up in arms about sitting down for long periods of time.
 It got me scared so I started researching the studies that were being published about excessive sitting.
 The results are startling.
 Sitting…

 - reduces the HDL or “good” cholesterol in your body